elcapo/regresa/README.md

 ```

-In combination with the `plot` method from the `plotter` module, you check how a logistic regression graph changes with different weights.
+In combination with the `plot` method from the `plotter` module, you can check how a logistic regression graph changes with different weights.

 ```python
 from regresa import plotter, logistic